 (Seachem's Kanaplex) At 1 to 2 measuring spoons per 5 gallons every other day for up to 10 days following a water change.
 If the feces can confirm that worms are present then worm the animal with "wormer plus".

 Unfortunately there is a high mortality rate with abdominal swelling,the key is to have a good preventative program, worming your fish and not feeding live fresh water foods and blanching greens that you add to your BH mix.
 It's important to catch it early.
 If there is no improvement after a week of treatment then the humane thing to do is euthanize using Clove Oil, see method further down this page.

 There have been some success stories reported on the forums treating over an extended period like 30 days with Kanaplex and salt, however I feel this is very rare.
 The cost of medication and the suffering of the animal should be a consideration.

 09) Are the fish not responding to you i.e. begging for food?
 If your fish are healthy and happy then this should not be a problem, they should get excited when you first walk in the room following your every step looking to be fed.
-Now if this is not happening, what are their water parameters including temperature?
+If this is not happening; Verify their water parameters including temperature are good?
 Whens the last time you cleaned your tank and performed a water change?

 10) Are your fish Head or Tail standing?
 Head or tail standing, is an indication of a swim bladder problem.
 A successful outcome is dependent on early detection and treatment.
 See Understanding Swim Bladder Problems by Robin and Ron Futrell @ www.discusnews.com/article/cat-02/swimblader.shtml .

 The "Medicine Cabinet": I have assembled a list of antibiotics and medications for those that like to be prepared.
 I suggest keeping them in a cabinet or drawer in a cool, dark and dry place away from small children.
 I have found these particular products to be effective.
 However, antibiotics should be used properly, and when treating make sure to finish the treatment so as not to develop resistant bacterial strains.
 I don't use "shotgun" or "cure all" treatments as targeting a specific problem is more effective, less stressful and less damaging to the internal organs of the fish.
-In an emergency, and a "shotgun" remedy is all you can find, then you have no choice, but it is better to be prepared.
+In an emergency, and if a "shotgun" remedy is all you can find, then you have no choice, but it is better to be prepared.

 The following method is inexpensive, fast acting and will not place any stress on the animal.
-Clove oil acts like an anesthetic putting the animal to sleep and in small doses can be used for minor operations.
+Clove oil works as an anesthetic putting the animal to sleep and in small doses can be used for minor operations.
 The Clove Oil solution's strength is based on treating 1/2 a gallon of aquarium water.

 Treatment; Utilizing a pail or 1 to 2 gallon aquarium, add 1/2 gallon of aquarium water along with an air stone.
 Add 10 to 15 drops of Clove Oil into a small jar 3/4 filled with aquarium water, place cap on jar and shake well.
 The solution should be milky white in colour.
 Place the fish in your pail or small aquarium andslowly, over a few minutes, add the solution until the fish is resting on the bottom of the container.
 I pour the solution into the air-stone which helps to disperse the solution evenly.
 There should be no movement after a few minutes other than you may see the gill move very slowly as the fish is still breathing.
 If the fish continues to move around add more solution.
 After about 10 minutes or so and you are confident the fish is a sleep, add about 20 to 25% white grain alcohol (2oz. of vodka per 8 oz. of water) to finish it off.
 I reduce the amount of water at this point since the fish is asleep, which saves on the amount of alcohol required.
 After 20 minutes, do a 30 second monitoring of the gill to confirm the animal has expired.
 At this point I bag the fish (no water) and place it in the freezer until I can dispose.

 Disease Alert - Discus Virus A University of California has isolated and identified a Discus virus as a form of Herpes virus.
 It is very difficult to isolate and required advanced equipment.
 There is no cure or any way of detecting animals that have previously been infected.
 In addition Discus samples supplied to the University of Florida have concluded that a virus was present in the samples provided.
 In Germany wild Altum angel fish had been exposed to domestic angels and suddenly became sick and were analysed and found to have had the herpes virus.
 This particular virus, first appeared in December of 2009 in some of the local area fish stores.
 A number of the discus forums around the world reported numerous hobbyists and suppliers with the illness after purchasing and introducing new fish to their existing stock.
 Symptoms - The new fish may look fine, since they are the carriers of the virus, but the existing discus, within a day or so, clamp their fins going dark with a heavy slime, huddled in the corner or gasping for oxygen at the surface of their tank.
 Treatment - (see above # 4 Major).
-2013 Update now its be over a year since I have heard of any issues with discus and this virus.
-However it was still circulating and killing Koi last summer.
-As with the common flu and cold viruses you can always count on a virus returning, its the nature of the world we live in.
-So it's always a good idea to follow quarantine procedures and have your fish medicine cabinet prepared.
+2014 September Update!